subatomicglue/media-fsjs/README.md

-# media-fs.js - access Media files from NodeJS
+# media-fs.js - Universal Media Filesystem for NodeJS Apps

-Media file browsing and retrieval subsystem for media player apps built on NodeJS (Electron, etc...).
+Media file browsing and retrieval abstraction for media player apps built on NodeJS (Electron, etc...).
 - Access several FS types like [ `LocalFS`, `DLNA/uPnP` ] using single folder abstraction, with a unified way to navigate them all.
 - Root folder view presents a clean list of bookmarks to user-safe locations only.
   - (no way for users to explore full filesystem unless you configure that in the app)